KORCOS: A Brief History

 KORCOS Scholarships, KORCOS Grants

 Initiated in 1998, KORCOS Scholarships waited for a long while to be fully recognized as a benefit open to all KORCOS members.
-Recognized by the KORCOS Constitution as a source of educational aid for members with the purpose of enhancing curriculum, KORCOS Scholarship provisions were revamped in 2011 by the KORCOS Executive Board led by Alice.
+Recognized by the KORCOS Constitution as a source of educational aid for members with the purpose of enhancing curriculum, KORCOS Scholarship provisions were revamped in 2011 by the KORCOS Executive Board led by Alice Lavina, the current President Emeritus.
 In attendance were Soleiman Dias, then Vice President, Secretary Jill Stasiak Iwanuk, and Treasurer Robyn Adkins.
 Other members of the committee were Mairi Fraser and Michele Bigney.
-The latter co-chairs the committee with Alice.
-Efforts evolved into a more formal rubric of grants in various aid categories.
+These efforts evolved into a more formal rubric of grants in various aid categories.
 The name KORCOS Professional Development Scholarships has been changed to KORCOS Grants.
-The first three grants have contributed to the travel and workshop expenses of such conference highlights as Ronnie Heath and Jill Bromenschenkel, and William Stewart received a KORCOS Grant educational aid.
-KORCOS Grant funds are gathered through the KORCOS Conference Raffle.
-Plans are being brewed to increase and render more stable the sources of Grant funds through other non-profit partnerships.
+The first three grants have contributed to the travel and workshop expenses of industry experts such as Ronnie Heath, Jill Bromenschenkel, and William Stewart, and the most recent one consisted of supporting TEDxYeongHeungForest hosted at GSIS in January 2018.